DHTMLX/docs-suite/docs/form/api/form_css_config.md

 # css

-@short: the name of a CSS class(es) applied to the control group
+@short: Optional.
+The name of a CSS class(es) applied to the control group

 @signature: {'css?: string;'}